cbmira01/FeatureRanking/doc/REPORT.md

 The entropy measure of a dataset, or a feature of a dataset, is a measure of, in some sense, the amount of "information" or "surprise" or "effort required to explain" embedded in the data.
-This measure appears to be flagging, and adding up, a series of "sweet spots" that are not totally "chaotic" and not totally "boring", but some place in between.
+This measure appears to be flagging and adding up a series of "sweet spots" that are not totally "chaotic" and not totally "boring", but some place in between.

 When feature entropies are compared with each other round-robin, the feature